cpske/ISP/review/final-feedback.md

 1. Getting all objects from database (`objects.all`) is inefficient, even though Django tries to make it efficient by returning an iterator.
 2. Using a global variable `totals` instead of a local variable to store totals.
 Don't depend on side-effects if you can avoid it.
     - **Bug** if you display the Monthly Report and click "refresh" the monthly totals increase each time you refresh.
 This also occurs each time you show the report from the home page.
 This is because the global `total` array is initialized only once.
-3. Ridiculous if ... elif instead of just computing the index.
+3. Long `if ... elif ...` instead of just computing the index.
-4. Calling total_exp once for each expense, instead of passing it a list of expenses to total, is very inefficient.
+4. Calling total_exp once for each expense, instead of calling it once with a list of expenses to total.
-6. Not using Python native syntax to initialize `totals` list.
+6. Not using Python native syntax to initialize `totals` list. (minor issue)

 ```python
 ### The calling code is like this: